2020 Master Gardener Volunteer Training

-In Dane County, a Monday evening class (6:00-9:00PM) will be offered consisting of 17 sessions on the following dates:
+In Dane County, a Wednesday morning class will be offered consisting of 19 sessions on the following dates:

 - May 6, 13, 20

-The Master Gardener Volunteer Course, on average, requires at least 6 hours of weekly time commitment from February through August 2019 (including some weekend hours).
-In addition to studying and attending class, the course also requires a minimum of 24 community volunteer service hours to be certified as a Master Gardener Volunteer.
+The Master Gardener Volunteer Course, on average, requires at least 6 hours of weekly time commitment from February through August 2020 (including some weekend hours).
+In addition to studying and attending class, the course also requires a minimum of 24 community volunteer service hours to be completed by August 26 in order to be certified as a Master Gardener Volunteer.

 Students are allowed to miss four classes and still graduate.
 Students must attend an orientation session before registration to be accepted into the program.

 Subjects covered in the 19-session Level 1 training course include (not necessarily in this order):